Tobacco and smoking

 In 2015 we introduced a voluntary no-smoking code to make play areas in parks smokefree.
 Signs are placed in and around each play area asking adults to abide by the code.

-Illegal tobacco is tobacco that has been smuggled into the UK, 'bootlegged' (duty free) or counterfeit (fake).
+Illegal tobacco is tobacco that has been smuggled into the UK, either bootlegged (duty free) or counterfeit (fake).
 It is harming local communities across our county.
 It is not a victimless crime and it has serious consequences for health, crime and our communities.
-See our Illegal tobacco page for more information.

 The Smokefree Tobacco Control Alliance for County Durham

 Partners from across our county work together to implement action locally.
-The alliance are currently refreshing its five year Action Plan (2017-2021) which has the following objectives:
+The alliance has a five year Action Plan which has the following objectives:

 - developing infrastructure, skills and capacity at local level and influencing national action